slalombuild/platform-engineering-toolkit/README.md

 #### Which architectures do we support?

-`amd64`.
+`amd64` and `arm64`.
 If there's an architecture you'd like an image for, please submit a PR.

 ### Contributions